amita-shukla/blog-1/content/notes/2025-09-08--options/index.md

 Access-Control-Allow-Methods: POST, GET
 Access-Control-Allow-Headers: Content-Type
 ```
-If the browser sees a valid response, it proceeds with the actual request (`POST`, in this case).
+If the browser receives a valid response, it proceeds with the actual request (`POST`, in this case).

 #### 2. Method Discovery

-We can also use `OPTIONS` manually (e.g., with `curl`) to ask what methods are supported for a given URL:
+We can also use `OPTIONS` manually (e.g., with `curl`) to ask which methods are supported for a given URL:
 ```bash
 curl -X OPTIONS -i https://example.com/api/resource
 ```